Strategic Housing Land Availability Assessment

-Strategic Housing Land Availability Assessment from 2016
+Strategic Housing Land Availability Assessment 2025

 The NPPF requires local planning authorities to prepare a SHLAA, in order to establish realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period.